zenml-io/blog.zenml.io/_posts/2022-03-02-continuous-deployment.md

-In the case of model serving, the MLflow Deployment Service includes convenient client methods that facilitate sending inference requests to the server without having to worry about low-level communication details such as data serialization or packing and unpacking HTTP requests and responses.
+In the case of model serving, the MLflow Deployment Service includes convenient client methods that facilitate sending inference requests to the server without having to worry about low-level communication details such as data serialization or handling HTTP requests and responses.

 This pipeline step extracted from the inference pipeline that is part of the [MLflow continuous deployment example](https://github.com/zenml-io/zenml/tree/main/examples/mlflow_deployment)